SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

 MetricsDemo: Capturing Data
 ---------------------------

+AmoebotSim supports metrics tracking for its algorithms.
+Metrics allow you, as the developer, to monitor a multitude of aspects of the particle system at hand.
+They can be simple, such as the cumulative number of moves made by particles, or more complicated, such as the perimeter of a connected particle system.

-In this tutorial, we'll be adding custom metrics to the particle system that you have already built in the disco demo.
+In this tutorial, we'll be adding custom metrics to the particle system that you have already built in the :ref:`disco demo tutorial <disco-demo>`.
-These custom metrics allow you, as the developer, to monitor a multitude of aspects of the particle system at hand.

-AmoebotSim metrics are broken up into two different classes: counts and measures.
+AmoebotSim metrics are broken up into two different classes: **counts** and **measures**.
-Counts are things that increment up by a certain value (usually 1).
+*Counts* are things that increment up by a certain value (usually 1).
 They count the number of times a certain event has happened.
-Measures are essentially any other types of metrics, things that change differently than just going up by 1.
+*Measures* are essentially any other type of metric, things that behave differently than just incrementing up by 1.
 They measure a broader, more "global" aspect of the system.

-In this tutorial, we will be creating three custom metrics for the disco demo system: the number of times particles bump into the boundary wall (a count), the percentage of the system that is red (a measure), and finally, the greatest distance between any pair of particles (a measure).
+In this tutorial, we will be creating three custom metrics for the disco demo system: **(1)** the number of times particles bump into the boundary wall (a *count*), **(2)** the percentage of the system that is red (a *measure*), and finally, **(3)** the greatest distance between any pair of particles (a *measure*).

 Setting up the Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create the alg/demo/metricsdemo.h and alg/demo/metricsdemo.cpp files.
+To begin, create the ``alg/demo/metricsdemo.h`` and ``alg/demo/metricsdemo.cpp`` files.
-Then, copy and paste the discodemo header/source files into the accompanying metricsdemo header/source file, because we will be using the exact, full code of the disco demo you have already completed, just adding metrics to it.
+Then, copy and paste the discodemo header/source files into the according metricsdemo header/source files.
+This is because we will be using the exact, full code of the disco demo you have already completed, just adding metrics to it.
-In your new metricsdemo files which are essentially copies of the discodemo files, change any instance where DiscoDemo is used to MetricsDemo (DiscoDemoSystem -> MetricsDemoSystem, DiscoDemoParticle -> MetricsDemoParticle, etc.).
+Next, in your new metricsdemo files (which are currently copies of the discodemo files), change any instance where ``DiscoDemo`` is used to ``MetricsDemo`` (``DiscoDemoSystem`` -> ``MetricsDemoSystem``, ``DiscoDemoParticle`` -> ``MetricsDemoParticle``, etc.).

 Just to be sure, your metricsdemo files should now look like this:

-metricsdemo.h:
+``metricsdemo.h``:

 .. code-block:: c++